Skatteetaten/mva-meldingen/docs/frontpage_eng/index.md

 -	An end-user system creates a VAT return through a user interface.
 -	The end-user system can execute operations on VAT returns through an API between the system and Altinn 3.
+These API's are new, and not the same as the ones currently being used in Altinn 2.
 -	API's for validation, signing and submitting VAT returns will be available
 -	Existing functionality in Altinn 2, such as inbox, roles and rights will also be available in the new service.
 -	Reporting business, accountants and advisors can access submitted information, sign VAT returns and submit returns to the tax authority.